 There are two types of antidiarrheal medications directed at preventing cramps and controlling defecation.

 One group alters the muscle activity of the intestine, slowing down content transit.
-These include: nonnarcotic loperamide (Imodium®); narcotic agents diphenoxylate (Lomotil®), codeine, opium tincture and paregoric (camphor/opium); and anti-spasmodic agents hyoscyamine sulfate (Levsin®), dicyclomine (Bentylol®), propantheline (Pro-Banthine®), and hyoscine butylbromide (Buscopan®).
+These include: non-narcotic loperamide (Imodium®); narcotic agents diphenoxylate (Lomotil®), codeine, opium tincture and paregoric (camphor/opium); and anti-spasmodic agents hyoscyamine sulfate (Levsin®), dicyclomine (Bentylol®), propantheline (Pro-Banthine®), and hyoscine butylbromide (Buscopan®).

 The other group adjusts stool looseness and frequency by soaking up (binding to) water, regulating stool consistency so it is of a form and consistency that is easy to pass.
 These work in different ways; some, such as Metamucil® or Prodiem®, come from plant fibres, whereas cholestyramine resin (Questran®) is a bile salt binder.
-Interestingly, plant fibres are also useful for constipation, due to their stool regulating effects.
+Plant fibres are also useful for constipation, due to their stool regulating effects.

 Extra-intestinal symptoms of Crohn’s disease, such as arthritis or inflamed eyes, may require targeted medications and referrals to other specialists.
 If anxiety and stress are major factors, a program addressing this may be valuable.
+(Ask for our pamphlet on Stress Management.)

 The most widely prescribed antibiotics are ciprofloxacin (Cipro®) and metronidazole (Flagyl®, Florazole ER®).
-Broad-spectrum antibiotics are important in treating secondary manifestations of the disease, such as peri-anal abscess and fistulae.
+Broad-spectrum antibiotics are important in treating secondary manifestations of the disease, such as perianal abscess and fistulae.

 Anti-inflammatory Medication Therapy

-5-Aminosalicylic Acid (5-ASA): These medications are used to reduce inflammation in mild to moderate Crohn’s disease, including mesalamine (Pentasa® and Salofalk®), available orally in the forms of tablets and capsules.
+These medications are used to reduce inflammation in mild to moderate Crohn’s disease, including mesalamine (Pentasa® and Salofalk®), available orally in the forms of tablets and capsules.
 Depending on the location of your disease, you may be required to administer mesalamine rectally, in the forms of enemas or suppositories.
 A combination of 5-ASA and sulfa antibiotic is available orally as sulfasalazine (Salazopyrin®).

-Immunosuppressive Agents: These drugs are used to treat both ileal and colonic Crohn’s and to reduce dependence on steroids; they include azathioprine (Imuran®), cyclosporine, mercaptopurine/6-MP (Purinethol®), and methotrexate sodium (Rheumatrex®).
+These drugs are used to treat both ileal and colonic Crohn’s and to reduce dependence on steroids; they include azathioprine (Imuran®), cyclosporine, mercaptopurine/6-MP (Purinethol®), and methotrexate sodium (Rheumatrex®).
 It could take up to 12 weeks or more of therapy to see results.

 Sometimes a surgeon will remove severely diseased portions of the digestive tract, but this is only as a last alternative, usually in cases where medical management fails and complications arise, such as obstruction, strictures, and fistulae, or abscess formation.
 An unfortunate feature of Crohn’s disease is that there is a high recurrence rate, even after surgical removal of all visible and microscopic disease.
 Therefore, it is pragmatic to treat Crohn’s disease with the most effective therapies to prevent these complications.
 Even though most physicians are slow to recommend surgery, there are times when it will be required.
 An emerging surgical therapy is intestinal transplantation, but there are barriers yet to overcome, such as tissue rejection and inflammation in the newly transplanted organ.